Where can I get help May Bank Holiday?

 What if my GP is closed?

-If you become unwell over the Easter bank holiday you don’t need to worry, you can still get advice and treatment from the NHS – even when your GP is closed.
+If you become unwell over the May bank holidays you don’t need to worry, you can still get advice and treatment from the NHS – even when your GP is closed.
 Find out what NHS services are available over bank holidays here.

 Accessing a GP